 - Standing in a single position for extended periods

 It can also be caused by underlying conditions such as gout, rheumatoid arthritis, scleroderma, gonorrhea and diabetes.
 In some cases, the doctor could not determine the exact cause of the condition.

 How to determine if the pain is due to tenosynovitis

 There are certain tendons in the body that are prone to injury, especially those in the feet, hands and wrists.
 Nevertheless, it can still occur in any tendon in the body including the knee, shoulder and elbow.
 Once this condition develops, the following symptoms are likely to manifest:

 - Tenderness and pain in the joint

-The treatment for tenosynovitis centers on minimizing the pain and inflammation.
+The treatment centers on minimizing the pain and inflammation.
 Enrolling in a first aid course will surely help out a lot in similar conditions and injuries.
 Initially, you have to instruct the individual to rest the affected area and avoid any activities that caused the initial injury.
 In most cases, the doctor can recommend a splint or brace in order to immobilize the affected area.
 You should also apply an ice pack or heating pad to minimize the swelling and pain.

 The doctor recommends other treatment options such as massage, ultrasound, stretching of the affected area and electrical nerve stimulation.
 In addition, the doctor also prescribes medications.
 Use over-the-counter NSAIDs such as ibuprofen.